mtho-ngoza/mzansigig/README.md

 - [x] **Payment system integration** with escrow for completed work ✅
 - [x] **Payment dashboard** for earnings tracking and financial reporting ✅
 - [x] **Fee management system** with configurable platform fees ✅
+- [ ] **Application withdrawal** - Allow job seekers to withdraw their pending applications for any reason.
+Gives workers control and flexibility if they find another job, change their mind, or circumstances change.
+Important for informal sector where opportunities can come up quickly.
+- [ ] **Max applicants limit** - Let employers specify how many applicants they want to review (e.g., "5 applicants max").
+Shows job seekers "3/5 applicants" so they know if it's worth applying.
+Auto-closes gig to "reviewing" when limit reached.
+Critical for informal work where employers typically choose from first 3-5 applicants.
 - [ ] **Firestore security rules** implementation for production
 - [ ] **Review and rating system** with trust building features
 - [ ] **Milestone-based payments** for project-based work enhancement